dhellmann/pymotw/PyMOTW/inspect/index.rst

 Modules
 =======

-It is possible to probe live objects to determine their components using getmembers().
-The arguments to getmembers() are an object to scan (a module, class, or instance) and an optional predicate function which is used to filter the objects returned.
+It is possible to probe live objects to determine their components using ``getmembers()``.
+The arguments to ``getmembers()`` are an object to scan (a module, class, or instance) and an optional predicate function that is used to filter the objects returned.
 The return value is a list of tuples with 2 values: the name of the member, and the type of the member.
-The inspect module includes several such predicate functions with names like ismodule(), isclass(), etc.
-You can, of course, provide your own predicate function as well.
+The inspect module includes several such predicate functions with names like ``ismodule()``, ``isclass()``, etc.  You can, of course, provide your own predicate function as well.

-The types of members which might be returned depend on the type of object scanned.
+The types of members that might be returned depend on the type of object scanned.
 Modules can contain classes and functions; classes can contain methods and attributes; and so on.

 .. include:: inspect_getmembers_module.py
     :literal: